 There may be individuals within the group for whom an extra degree of awareness is necessary.
 For example children who:

 - Use wheelchairs.

 - Lack co-ordination.

 - Are vulnerable to physical contact.

 - Have a sensory impairment.

+- Have behavioural issues.

 All teachers should: